Weather service issues flash-flood warning after dam fails

 Share via Email

+ELKO, Nev. — An earthen dam failed in a rural area of northeastern Nevada and caused flash flooding that threatened homes, sent waters over low-lying roads and farms and forced the rerouting of trains, officials said.

-ELKO, Nev. — The National Weather Service says a dam has failed in northern Nevada, causing flash floods and life-threatening situations for residents near the Utah border.
+The National Weather Service said Wednesday night that the flash floods posed possibly life-threatening situations for rural residents, but there have been no reports of any injuries.

-The weather service stated there were reports of at least 2 to 3 feet of water rapidly moving downstream Wednesday night.
-The Elko Daily Free Press reports (http://bit.ly/2kUUX5X ) the depth of water may increase as the dam continues to fail.
+The weather service told the Elko Daily Free Press that there were reports of at least 2 to 3 feet of water rapidly moving downstream, and the depth of water could increase.

+The rural area affected is situated is near the Utah border and about 30 miles northeast of Wells , a key Nevada city along Interstate 80.

+The weather service said that a full breach and failure of the 21 Mile Dam was sending water spilling out in a "dangerous and life-threatening situation."

 The National Weather Service in Elko has extended the flash-flood warning until midnight Thursday.